-482.free.Wood Date entry created: 01 October 2015, last revised 11 October 2016 Plans or castings from: Jack Wood Lettering: Canadian Pacific #5000 Scale: 1:16 Owner: Steve Bratina, Cambridge ON Contact: via Chaski Live Steam forum Builder: Jack Wood of Winnipeg for Harry Gerrie of Toronto.
+482.free.Wood Date entry created: 01 October 2015, last revised 11 October 2016 Plans or castings from: Jack Wood Lettering: Canadian Pacific #5000 Scale: 1:16 Owner: Steve Bratina, Cambridge ON Contact: Steve Bratina is at: "duplexpump(at)gmail(dot)com".
+Builder: Jack Wood of Winnipeg for Harry Gerrie of Toronto.
 Harry died circa 1955.
-Year completed: Built 1934-37 Year acquired by present owner: Steve Bratina purchased the loco in a disassembled state from Jack McJannett of Woodstock ON in 2006 and restored it to its original appearance.
+Year completed: built 1934-37 Year acquired by present owner: Steve Bratina purchased the loco in a disassembled state from Jack McJannett of Woodstock ON in 2006 and restored it to its original appearance.
 Ready for operation in 2009.
 Had been owned by the late Jack Lilbourne in 1963.
 History, comments: